sha2fiddy/btcpp-demo-2025/README.md

 ## Bitcoin Plus Plus Demo 2025

 # Source Data
+- To reduce file sizes, all source data has been limited to calendar year 2024, plus one month prior (Dec 2023) and one month after (Jan 2025), in case any look back or forward is needed.
-- Bitcoin block data was sourced from a Bitcoin Core node (via Mempool Space's API): [https://mempool.space/docs/api/rest#get-blocks-bulk](https://mempool.space/docs/api/rest#get-blocks-bulk). *NOTE*: The bulk blocks endpoint is not enabled on the public site, it can be enabled on a self-hosted instance through the API config.
+- Bitcoin block data was sourced from a Bitcoin Core node (via Mempool Space's API): [https://mempool.space/docs/api/rest#get-blocks-bulk](https://mempool.space/docs/api/rest#get-blocks-bulk). **NOTE**: The bulk blocks endpoint is not enabled on the public site, it can be enabled on a self-hosted instance through the API config.
 - Mining pool data was sourced from Mempool Space's open source repository of mining pools: [https://github.com/mempool/mining-pools/blob/master/pools-v2.json](https://github.com/mempool/mining-pools/blob/master/pools-v2.json)
 - Bitcoin spot price data was sourced from Coinmetrics community (free tier) API: [https://docs.coinmetrics.io/api/v4/](https://docs.coinmetrics.io/api/v4/).